agrija9/Wind-Turbine-Anomaly-Detection-VRAE/README.md

 ## Abstract

-Abstract—Ice accumulation in the blades of wind turbines can cause them to describe anomalous rotations or no rotations at all, thus affecting the generation of electricity and power output.
+Ice accumulation in the blades of wind turbines can cause them to describe anomalous rotations or no rotations at all, thus affecting the generation of electricity and power output.
 In this work, we investigate the problem of ice accumulation in wind